Simon Wolfson: Career

-In 2021 his pay package at Next was £3.4 million.
+In 2021, his pay package at Next was £3.4 million.

 Relationship with staff

-In 2013, he waived his £2.4 million bonus and gave it to the staff of Next who had been with the company since 2010.
-Wolfson earned £4.6m in 2013 at a time when the average pay of Next employees was £10,000.
-This led the GMB trade union supported by Paul Heaton to tour Next shops presenting anti-social behaviour awards to managers for their failure to provide a living wage.
+In 2013, Wolfson waived his £2.4 million bonus and gave it to the staff of Next who had been with the company since 2010.
+Wolfson earned £4.6m in 2013, at a time when the average pay of Next employees was £10,000.
+This led the GMB trade union, supported by musician Paul Heaton, to tour Next shops presenting anti-social behaviour awards to managers for their failure to provide a living wage.

 In 2014, for a second successive year, Wolfson waived his bonus and distributed it among staff, sharing some £3.8m.

-In May Retail Week reported that Next staff would be up to £1000 a year worse off after the company decided not to pay a premium for staff working on a Sunday.
+In May that year, Retail Week reported that Next staff would be up to £1000 a year worse off, after the company decided not to pay a premium for staff working on a Sunday.
 Those refusing a change of employment terms were allegedly told they risked being made redundant.
 The GMB union accused Wolfson of having a "total disregard for family life."

-In April 2017, the salaries of some of Next's most senior staff were cut following a 3.8% fall in profits though Wolfson's salary was raised by 1%.
+In April 2017, the salaries of some of Next's most senior staff were cut, following a 3.8% fall in profits, though Wolfson's salary was raised by 1 per cent.

-Political views
+Political engagement

 Wolfson is a prominent supporter of the Conservative Party, having donated to David Cameron's campaign in the 2005 leadership election and co-chaired the party's Economic Competitiveness policy review.
 He was named by The Daily Telegraph as the 37th-most important British conservative in 2007.
 He was one of 35 signatories to an open letter calling on the Chancellor of the Exchequer, George Osborne, to press ahead with the coalition government's plans to reduce the public finance deficit in one term in the face of opposition.

-On 18 June 2010, Wolfson was created The Baron Wolfson of Aspley Guise, of Aspley Guise in the County of Bedfordshire, and was introduced in the House of Lords on 6 July 2010.
+On 18 June 2010, Wolfson was created Baron Wolfson of Aspley Guise, of Aspley Guise in the County of Bedfordshire, and was introduced in the House of Lords on 6 July 2010.